BaderLab/GenAnT/2-GeneratingGeneModels/README.md

    ref      /path-to-reference/reference.soft.fa
    ```

-We use the `scripts/make_cactus_tree.sh` script, which inputs file names and paths and creates the species tree for you. it assumes your softmasked.fasta is copied to `$outDir/assembly/assembly.softmasked.fa`
+We use the `scripts/make_cactus_tree.sh` script, which inputs file names and paths and creates the species tree for you.
+It assumes your softmasked.fasta is copied to `$outDir/assembly/assembly.softmasked.fa`

 ```
 tutorialDir=/path-to-GAT/GenomeAnnotationTutorial